 Popular websites get foreign anchors all the time because they have global recognition.

-With that said, you need to investigate the foreign anchor text to make sure it isn’t spam.
+That said, you need to investigate the foreign anchor text to ensure it isn’t spammed.

 Go to the site and use Google Chrome to translate the page:

 If you have the Moz bar installed, use it to highlight external links:

 After translating this site, I can conclude that it isn’t spammed, and there is no reason to worry about the link.